Unique Strategies

 Requests for a domestic restraining order typically come from a conflict between people who have been personally close in some way.
 Those who are involved might feel misunderstood, angry and even afraid.
 If you are in a similar situation, you do not have to fight alone.

 These are intense and unpredictable times in your life.
 You need a compassionate attorney who will fight for your best interests.
-At Contreras Law Firm, we serve clients on both sides of domestic violence and other related legal matters throughout San Diego County and surrounding areas.
+At Contreras Law Firm, we serve clients on both sides of domestic violence allegations and other related legal matters throughout San Diego County and surrounding areas.

 What Is A Domestic Violence Restraining Order?